mahavedalla/mahavedalla/docs/questions/sotapatti/is-jhana-necessary-for-the-attainment-of-sotapatti.md

-# Is jhāna necessary for the attainment of sotāpatti?
+Question: Is jhāna necessary for the attainment of sotāpatti?
 Answer in Brief: -
  Category: Sotāpatti
 Sutta References: DHP 372